-- Approval of the Human Services instructor. - Positive recommendation of two Human Services instructors or, if not available, two faculty. - Successful completion of required course hours: - Students enrolled in the Advanced and Preparatory Certificate program, a minimum of 21 hours are required and must include the following courses: HSV110, 115, 120, 210, 220, and 225. - Post Baccalaureate students must have successfully completed a minimum of 9 hours of required Human Services classes before beginning their internship. - A completed Internship Application. - Student's overall level of functioning and preparedness - Student's competence with technology skills for a professional setting
+- Approval of the Human Services instructor. - Positive recommendation of at least two Human Services instructors or college faculty. - Successful completion of a minimum of 21 hours of HSV courses are required and must include the following courses: HSV110, 115, 120, 210, 220, and 225. - A completed Internship Application. - Student's overall level of functioning and preparedness - Student's competence with technology skills for a professional setting